 This is where a small amount of bone are removed around the knee.
 It may be done for conditions such as Osgood Schlatters Disease and is usually carried out arthroscopically.

-The recovery process from each type of operation will vary but with any surgery, there are things you can do to reduce pain, bleeding and swelling all of which will help to improve recovery:
+The recovery process from each type of operation will vary and you can find detailed advice depending on which type of knee operation you are having by visiting the sections above.
+Here's some general advice to get you started though.
+With any surgery, there are things you can do to reduce pain, bleeding and swelling all of which will help to improve recovery:

 1. Ice: Using Ice regularly after a knee operation helps to reduce the amount of bleeding and swelling into the joint.
 There are a number of different ways to apply ice - visit the ice wraps section.
 It is extremely important that ice therapy is used safely and effectively - visit the ice section to find out more